By Ryan Riggins, Riggins Strategic Solutions. NC Real Estate License #361546, eXp Realty.

 Three local front doors open most of these:

-• Orange County Department on Aging: the Seymour Center (Chapel Hill) and Passmore Center (Hillsborough).
+- Orange County Department on Aging, Information Helpline: 919-968-2087.
+Runs the Seymour Center (Chapel Hill) and Passmore Center (Hillsborough).

 Property tax relief

-North Carolina's senior tax programs are administered by the Orange County Tax Administration (919-245-2100 option 2, taxrelief@orangecountync.gov).
+North Carolina's senior tax programs are administered by the Orange County Tax Administration (228 S. Churton St., Hillsborough; 919-245-2100 option 2, taxrelief@orangecountync.gov).
+The deadline for all three is June 1, and staff will help you fill out the application in person or by phone.

-• Circuit Breaker: caps tax at 4-5% of income, limit $58,200.
-CAUTION: it's a deferral, the unpaid difference becomes a lien at 6% interest, due when the home is sold or the owner passes.
+- Circuit Breaker: caps tax at 4% of income (up to $38,800) or 5% (up to $58,200).
+CAUTION: it's a deferral, not forgiveness.
+The unpaid difference for the current and three prior years becomes a lien at 6% interest, due when the home is sold or the owner passes, and you cannot combine it with the Homestead Exclusion.
 Understand it before you sign.

 For the full walk-through of how these statewide programs work (and the Circuit Breaker lien trap in particular), see our guide to NC senior property tax relief.